Skip to content

 Families are encouraged to immerse themselves in the community in independent living, but the primary decision-making generally lies with the residents.
 Family members are welcome to visit their loved ones and take advantage of the various amenities offered throughout the community.

-In assisted living, family members often play a more active role in caring for their loved ones, especially for residents with dementia.
+In assisted living, residents continue to play an active role in their choice and day.
+Assisted living communities navigate who is the primary decision maker, and almost always, they navigate communication between both residents and their families.
+Family members often play a more active role in caring for their loved ones in assisted living, especially for residents living with dementia.
 Designated family members are informed about their loved one's progress and are involved in care planning.

 Family support and interaction are crucial for a person's physical, mental, and emotional well-being.
-It's essential for families to feel welcome in independent or assisted living communities.
+It's essential for families and friends to feel welcome in independent or assisted living communities and continue to make the community feel like home to the residents that live there.

 5. Independent Living and Assisted Living Amenities and Programming

-In independent living, dinner is often included as part of the monthly fee, and many communities offer different dining options, from fine dining to casual take-out, or residents can cook their meals at home.
-In assisted living, all meals are usually included, and residents are encouraged to dine in the communal dining room with friends.
+In independent living, one meal at dinner is often included as part of the monthly fee, and many communities offer different dining options, from fine dining to casual take-out, or residents can cook their meals at home.
+In assisted living, all three meals are usually included, and residents are encouraged to dine in the communal dining room with neighbors.
 Mealtimes are important for fostering social connections.

 Both types of communities typically offer a diverse calendar of learning and entertainment opportunities.
 Assisted living communities may provide more programming hours per day, particularly in memory programs, and activities may be tailored to the physical and cognitive abilities of the residents.

 If you have any further questions or need additional information, we are here to help.
-With over two decades of experience in the assisted living industry, The Birches Assisted Living and Memory Care community is dedicated to providing the best care for your loved one.
+With over two decades of experience in the assisted living industry, The Birches Assisted Living and Memory Care community is dedicated to providing the best care, support, and choice for your loved one.

 Our team is ready to assist you in finding the perfect home that meets their unique preferences and needs.
-Don't hesitate to reach out to us at (630) 789-1135 or through our contact form for more details on senior living options.
+Please feel free to reach out to us at (630) 789-1135 or through our contact form for more details on senior living options.